Finnish Transport Infrastructure Agency: Road network

 The Finnish road network consists of highways, municipal street networks and private roads.
-In tandem with the fifteen regional ELY centers, the FTIA is responsible for the maintenance and development of the state-owned road network.
+Along with ten regional economic development centres [fi], the FTIA is responsible for the maintenance and development of the state-owned road network.
 There are 78,000 kilometres of highways maintained by the FTIA, of which about 50,000 are paved.
 In all, the Finnish road network is 454,000 kilometers long, of which about 350,000 are privately owned.
 There are a total of 5,000 kilometers of pedestrian walkways and bicycle tracks in Finland.

 Railway network

-The FTIA is responsible for the planning, construction, maintenance, and traffic control of the Finnish railway network.
-For most of the rail network's history, the primary user has been VR, but this has been projected to change with the Sipilä Cabinet's rail reform program.
+The FTIA is responsible for the planning, construction and maintenance of the Finnish railway network, mainly used by VR but open to competition under the open access model since 2021.
 At the end of 2014, the total length of the Finnish railway network was 5,944 kilometers, of which 3,256 was electrified.
 The FTA spends about 200 million euros on rail infrastructure maintenance annually.